AISE-TUDelft/tiny-transformers/papers/readme.md

 > This document explains how to set up your paper 'the computer science way' (not sure how/why this isn't covered in academic writing).
 Prerequisites: have a `GitHub` and `Overleaf` account.

-In this directory, you will place your (git submodule) repository for your paper.
+In this directory, you will place your (git submodule) repository for your paper (e.g. `aral @ 72c5906`).
 To work locally, I suggest the [Latex-Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) VSCode plugin (or [TeXStudio](https://www.texstudio.org/) if you *must* download a separate IDE per language).
 This requires you to [install a LaTeX distribution](https://www.tug.org/texlive/) (compiler), if you have not done so already.
 There are other local-development alternatives, Google is your friend.

 Why make a Git repository for your paper?
 Firstly, the above allows you to work locally and offline.
 Secondly, it should help with keeping track of different versions; `git` is a version-control tool you are familiar with, after all.
 Thirdly, it allows you to keep a repository on your personal github account of the paper you wrote, which you deserve to show off!
 And lastly, switching between different sections drove me crazy when writing on Overleaf - a tabbed editor handles this much better.